Leidtier/MantellaDocs/readme.md

 1. Clone the repo to your machine
 2. `cd` to your new local repo
-3. Create a virtual environment via `py -3.11 -m venv MantellaEnv` in your console
+3. Create a virtual environment via `py -3.11 -m venv MantellaSphinx` in your console
-4. Start the environment in your console (`.\MantellaEnv\Scripts\Activate`)
+4. Start the environment in your console (`.\MantellaSphinx\Scripts\Activate`)
 5. Install the required packages via `pip install -r requirements.txt`

 You can now already work with and build this Sphinx project: